- An employee becomes a retiree when he or she receives a pension (from the General Account and/or Complementary Account).

 - An employee who is not receiving a pension is a member.

-Each year, active members who have contributed to the pension plan in the two preceding years and all retirees receive a pension statement that provides information on the plan and their personal file.
+Each year, active members, retirees and surviving spouses receive a pension statement that provides information on the plan and their personal file.
 These statements are sent to the last known address.
 It is therefore important to inform the CCQ of any change of address by contacting the CCQ Customer Services.

 Application for Pension or Benefit upon Termination of Plan Membership